Kstarr791/final_project/documentation/documentation.md

 The script will be `scripts/repeatclassifier`.

 I will run this overnight.
+The job failed again with the same error about missing RepeatMasker.lib.nsq.
+I will need to build the BLAST db and re-run.
+I will save this step for after everything else in the project is complete, if there is time, since this is all optional.